andrewlferguson/snrv/README.md

 encountered when using enhanced sampling biasing techniques to enhance sampling of the phase space.
 Path weights must be computed from the biased trajectories and provided as an input to the code.

-An older TensorFlow 1.15 version of SNRVs and without path reweighting is available [here](https://github.com/hsidky/srv).
+An older TensorFlow 1.15 version of SNRVs without path reweighting is available [here](https://github.com/hsidky/srv).

 **S(N)RVs:**